 Our API manufacturing business in Éragny-sur-Epte, France, which we acquired in April 2014, manufactures porcine insulin API and RHI API, and we expect to continue the current site activities.
-We are currently in the process of modifying our current facility in France to increase our internal manufacturing capabilities so that we can take over the manufacture of inclusion bodies, which are our RHI API's starting material.
-We expect that this project will cost approximately \$27.0 million.
-As of December 31, 2018, we have spent \$25.4 million and expect to complete this project by the end of 2019.
+We have completed a project to modify our current facility in France to increase our internal manufacturing capabilities so that we can take over the manufacture of inclusion bodies, which are our RHI API's starting material.
+The project was completed in 2020 with a cost of \$40.1 million.